keisuke-okb/ez-http-request-checker/README.md

    Click on an existing variable in the table to populate the input fields, then modify the values as needed.
 4. **Global Usage:**
    Any variable defined here can be referenced in your requests using the `{{variable}}` syntax.
 Changes to variables are saved globally and persist across application sessions.

----

-EZ-HTTPRequestChecker offers a streamlined and efficient way to test HTTP requests with basic variable substitution capabilities.
-Its simplicity makes it a perfect choice for quick testing, even though it may not include the extensive features found in more complex tools.